 How can you ensure that shareholders and managers receive the right information?
 How do modern-day developments, such as IT and Corporate Social Responsibility, affect the provision of information?

-The MSc Accountancy & Controlling emphasizes the importance of high quality information.
+The MSc Accountancy and Controlling emphasizes the importance of high-quality information.
 In today's world, such information is crucial for all kinds of decisions.
-For instance, shareholders have to decide whether to continue their investment in particular companies, and managers need to assess whether the strategy followed by their company is successful.
+For instance, shareholders have to decide whether to continue their investment in particular companies, and managers need to decide which strategy to follow for their company to remain successful.
 These and other decisions require relevant, reliable and timely information.
-In the MSc Accountancy & Controlling, you will learn how to design information systems which produce such information.
-In addition, you will learn to assess the quality of existing systems.
+In your Master’s programme, you will learn how to design information systems that produce such information, and how to assess the quality of existing systems.

 Wherever you are, there is always a need for people to check if things add up

 “In order to understand the significant added value that the MSc in A&C offers, I always rely on examples that don't appear at first to relate directly to my studies.
-I've undertaken a number of extra-curricular activities during my time in Groningen and it has proved very valuable for me to be educated at the academic intersection of finance, auditing and internal control.
-Whether it was in a political position, during my internship in Kenya or now that I am writing my thesis on the subject of governing the global diamond and diamond jewellery value chain, there is and always will be a demand for people who can understand financial and non-financial information and explain to others why something should or should not be done.
+I've undertaken a number of extra-curricular activities during my time in Groningen and it has proved very valuable for me to be educated at the academic intersection of finance, auditing, and internal control.
+Whether it was in a political position, during my internship in Kenya or now that I am writing my thesis on the subject of governing the global diamond and diamond jewelry value chain, there is and always will be a demand for people who can understand financial and non-financial information and explain to others why something should or should not be done.
 In the words of a Dutch ambassador I once spoke to, 'Wherever you are, there is always a need for people to check if things add up'.
 If you are looking for a sound academic base for doing this, I would encourage you to apply for the MSc in Accountancy & Controlling.”